elimc/jumpstart/README.md

 TODO
 ----

-* Add some modular JS functionality.
+* Add some more modular JS functionality.
 * More cowbell.

 Changelog